 - Can I qualify for life insurance if I’ve suffered from a Transient Ischemic Attack (TIA) or Mini Stroke?

-- Why do life insurance companies care if I’ve been suffered from a Transient Ischemic Attack (TIA) or Mini Stroke?
+- Why do life insurance companies care if I’ve suffered from a Transient Ischemic Attack (TIA) or Mini Stroke?

 - What kind of information will the insurance companies ask me or be interested in?